The 14th Dalai Lama & the New Kadampa Tradition (NKT)

 3. Tibetfest, Wollongong 2006

-In 2000 the writer was introduced to Tibetan Buddhism by the late Ariane Lewis, an author, university student, media commentator, Youth ambassador and promoter of the spiritual practice.
+In 2000 the writer was introduced to Tibetan Buddhism by the late Ariane Lewis, an author, university student, media commentator, Youth ambassador and promoter of Tibetan Buddhism spiritual practice.
 She had previously organised visits to the Illawarra by Tibetan monks and in 2006 a major Tibetfest.
 Arising out of that, Smith's Hill High School developed a 10 minute long musical drama on the history of Tibet for eisteddfod competition.
 They went on to win the New South Wales and Australian rounds, and, in 2007, met His Holiness in Sydney at a private meeting.

 ----------------------